 Less delinquent behalviour but increased levels of depression: Mental health and behavioural problems in adolescents conceived after ART. – Human Reproduction, November 2022, L. Wijs et al

 Normal thyroid function: Offspring conceived through ART have normal thyroid function in adolescence and as young adults. – Human Reproduction, July 2022, L. Wijs et al

 Normal fertility levels (male): Reproductive function in men conceived with in vitro fertilization and intracytoplasmic sperm injection. – Fertility and Sterility, April 2022, S. Catford et al

-Normal DNA methylation profiles and cardiometabolic parameters: Markers of cardiometabolic health of adolescents conceived through assisted reproductive technologies (ART) appear reassuring. – Human Reproduction, July 2021.
-L. Wijs et al
+Normal cardiometabolic parameters: Comparison of the cardiometabolic profiles of adolescents conceived through ART with those of a non-ART cohort. – Human Reproduction, August 2022, L. Wijs et all

 Cohort profile paper: The Growing Up Healthy Study (GUHS)—A prospective and observational cohort study investigating the long-term health outcomes of offspring conceived after assisted reproductive technologies. – PLOS ONE, July 2022, B. Penova-Veselinovic et al